williamcaruso/OverTap/README.md

 * The clipping (intersection of the shape) is drawn in a blend of the intersecting shapes colors
 * The 'Intersection' label appears on the top
-* Haptic feedback if provided to the user
+* Haptic feedback is provided to the user

 #### Color Change and Two Rectangles Intersecting